Understand the difference between “record” and “image” and avoid confusion when you research your family or ancestors.

 How do I correct relationships in the transcription of a historical record?

-How do I edit a linked surname in historical records?
+How do I edit a linked surname in the index of the 1950 US Census?

-How do I correct or add a relationship name when the name appears on a different image of the record?
+Correct or add a relationship when a name is on a different image in the historical record

-What is a principal name in a historical record?
+What is a primary name or person in a historical record?